HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 are _already_ constructive for decidable finite sets (which is what you're picturing when you picture a finite set).
 Sometimes you can push things a bit farther though, and this can be interesting.
-See, for instance, Blass's paper on the Pigeonhole Principle.
+See, for instance, Andreas Blass's paper on the [Constructive Pigeonhole Principle][19].

-TODO: link that.

 TODO: mention that cardinals are projective, so satisfy a version of choice.
 Do any of the others? (k-finite definitely don't).
 Can you show this with a picture?

-TODO: which of these are preserved by pullback along a geometric morphism?

 TODO: If you're interested in reading more, the last section (D5) of Johnstone's Elephant is a _fantastic_ resource on finite objects in a topos.